GSA/CFO.gov/_cards/2021-11-26-0511-Primary-Financial-Stewardship-Mid.md

 behavior_illustrations: Interprets, analyzes and advises others on financial policies, regulations and procedures to ensure compliance with laws, regulations, and policies, and efficient use of resources to meet organizational goals and objectives
 proficiency_level_definition: Applies the competency in considerably difficult situations ?
 Generally requires little or no guidance ?
 Demonstrates broad understanding of concepts and processes
 relevant_courses:
- - 130 Accounting Foundations - Internal Controls, Carahsoft, <a href="https://www.linkedin.com/learning/accounting-foundations-internal-controls">https://www.linkedin.com/learning/accounting-foundations-internal-controls</a>
+ - 130 Accounting Foundations&#58; Internal Controls, Carahsoft, <a href="https://www.linkedin.com/learning/accounting-foundations-internal-controls">https://www.linkedin.com/learning/accounting-foundations-internal-controls</a>
 filters: Primary-Financial-Stewardship GS-10-13 series-0511
 ---